Cole-Hartman/codepath-web103-prework/README.md

 ## Notes

-During the process, I found that styling for both functionality and aesthetics while maintaining 100% responsiveness required careful consideration and some tweaking.
-Overcoming the various hurdles refined my skills in React development, TailwindCSS and API integration.
+During the process, I found that building CreatorVerse was a rewarding challenge, creating a fluent CRUD web app for collecting and displaying content creators.
+For me, the main challenges included managing async API calls, dynamic routing for unique URLs, and integrating Tailwind CSS for flexible styling.
+I deeply enjoyed leveraging Vite, React, and Tailwind CSS for this project.

 ## License